 Located in the city’s burgeoning Central Eastside Industrial District, the Origine is a residential building that’s close to all the services one could wish for.
 The Stade Canac baseball stadium, the Fleur de Lys mall, and the Vidéotron Centre are all less than 1.5 km away.
 Origine boasts 92 housing units, ranging from high-end studio apartments to three-bedroom units, each with its own layout and furnishings.
 Every unit also has a private terrace or balcony with spectacular views of Quebec City and the neighbouring parks.
 A bike path cuts through the adjacent Pointe-aux-Lièvres park and runs all along the Saint-Charles River.

 Wood is used from the first floor all the way up to the thirteenth.
-Load-bearing walls, shear walls, floors, and the roof are all made from cross-laminated timber (CLT), with glue-laminated (glulam) timber posts and beams rounding out the structural system.
+Load-bearing walls, shear walls, floors, and the roof are all made from cross-laminated timber (CLT), with glued-laminated (glulam) timber posts and beams rounding out the structural system.
 All these engineered wood products are manufactured from certified black spruce at the Chantiers Chibougamau plant in Northern Quebec.

 To construct the 12-story wood building, the designers had to first demonstrate the project would meet Quebec Construction Code requirements.
 When the project began in 2014, the Code stipulated that buildings of more than four storeys had to ensure that the construction was fire resistive.
 Consequently, this constraint ruled out wood.
 An alternative solution—known as “equivalent measures”—was required to show that the Code’s performance goals and functional statements were being respected.
 After two years of research and development, the project team successfully demonstrated that Origine would be just as safe built from wood as it would be if it had been of fire-resistive construction.